pflanze/functional-perl/docs/design.md

 ## Lazyness

+*NOTE: There is `FP::TransparentLazy` now.
+TODO: rewrite this section.*

 Promises created with `FP::Lazy` are not automatically forced when used by perl builtins (todo: should they?).
 Also, type predicates